top of page

 Unlike flat character arcs, positive and negative transitional character arcs are what I believe are the most intriguing because they involve internal and exterior change and development.
 These arcs give characters more depth and make them more realistic and interesting to readers as they discover how our characters handle obstacles and other complications they are up against in our stories.
 Will they succeed or will they fail?
 That's likely the question our readers think about when they dive into our short stories or books.
 Creating characters arcs is a literary technique that not all writers are familiar with or have used.
 Honestly, I haven't much myself, but mostly because I like to simplify things as much as possible, which is why I created my five phases for a transitional character arc.
 If you are a big picture thinker, you might also find it helpful.
 All you have to do is decide on whether characters will have positive or negative arcs and then identify each of the five phases for your characters inner journeys.

 However, if you want to add more details, try out other archetypes along with it based on Carl Jung's archetypes and see how that goes for you.
 All right, that's it for this post.
-If you found it helpful, please give it a (heart❤️) and share your thoughts or comments 💬 below.)
+If you found it helpful, please give it a (heart❤️), take part in the poll 🤔, and share your thoughts or comments 💬 below.)

 Happy Writing! 😊✍🏽💻